Skip to main content

 The default is RLM_CHILD_ISOLATION_MODE=auto:

-• If the parent has no durable mounted volume, fork the parent Daytona sandbox into a child sandbox.
+Parent has no durable mounted volumeFork the parent Daytona sandbox into a child sandbox

-• If a durable volume is mounted, create a clean child Daytona sandbox with the same repo_url, repo_ref, and context_paths, plus a child-specific volume_subpath.
+Durable volume is mountedCreate a clean child Daytona sandbox with the same repo_url, repo_ref, and context_paths, plus a child-specific volume_subpath

-• If fork creation fails and RLM_CHILD_FORK_FALLBACK=clean, retry with a clean child sandbox.
+Fork fails and RLM_CHILD_FORK_FALLBACK=cleanRetry with a clean child sandbox

 RLM_CHILD_ISOLATION_MODE=context is retained only as a backend/local debugging opt-out.
-It preserves the previous same-sandbox fresh-context behavior and should not be treated as the production isolation contract.
+It preserves a previous same-sandbox fresh-context behavior and should not be treated as the production isolation contract.

 Local workspace snapshot fallback

-When the parent turn is analyzing a local host checkout and no repo_url is available to recreate that checkout in a clean child sandbox, delegate_to_rlm():
+When the parent turn is analyzing a local host checkout and no repo_url is available to recreate that checkout in a clean child sandbox, delegate_to_rlm() falls back:

-1. Writes a bounded text snapshot of relevant local repository files into the child sandbox under artifacts/rlm-inputs/local_workspace_snapshot.txt.
+1. Writes a bounded text snapshot of relevant local repository files into the child sandbox at artifacts/rlm-inputs/local_workspace_snapshot.txt.

-2. Adds that path to the child context.
+2. Adds that path to the child’s context.

 Configuration